-Property management companies can handle all aspects of managing the property on the buyer’s behalf, such as finding tenants, organising repairs (if needed), collecting rent, and more.
+Property management companies can handle all aspects of managing the rental property on the buyer’s behalf, such as finding tenants, organising repairs (if needed), collecting rent, and more.

-Leverage with Finance
+Leverage With Finance

 It is a common misconception that having no debt is the ideal scenario.
 Having debt which is calculated and managed sensibly allows people to invest in additional properties they would not otherwise be able to.

-By smartly and carefully utilising finance, particularly in combination with low interest rates, investors can potentially buy two properties and benefit from two times the capital growth.
+By smartly and carefully utilising finance, particularly in combination with low mortgage interest rates, investors can potentially buy two properties and benefit from two times the capital growth.
 As equity builds, investors then have the option to grow their portfolio more aggressively.

-Track Record of Performance
+Track Record Of Performance

-The UK property market is certainly a top tier investment location that attracts significant capital from around the globe.
-As a developed country with a transparent legal system, strong economy, world-class educational institutions, global employers and limited capacity with an undersupply of housing, the UK has and continues to see property values rise.This has been the case since records began.
+The UK property market is a top-tier investment location that attracts significant capital from around the globe.
+As a developed country with a transparent legal system, strong economy, world-class educational institutions, global employers and limited capacity with an undersupply of housing, the UK has seen property values rise.This has been the case since records began.

-According to official HM Land Registry data the average property price in the UK in January 2000 was £84,620, but as of June 2021 the average price is £265,668 – showing a consistent, steady rise which provides an ideal investment environment.
+According to official HM Land Registry data, the average property price in the UK in January 2000 was £84,620.
+As of February 2023, the average price is £287,506 – showing a consistent, steady rise which provides an ideal investment environment.
 You can use this tool to search house price statistics.

 We will likely see incentives from the government in the future and more relaxed planning constraints to encourage development.
-It’s not the demand the UK struggles with, it’s the supply – this is the core factor having a positive impact on values.
+It’s not the demand the UK struggles with; it’s the supply – this is the core factor having a positive impact on values.